-Politicians Utilizing Social Engineering
+How Politicians Use Social Engineering

-Just like any other celebrity, the life of a Politician is open to the public.
-This vast amount of public knowledge makes them ripe for the picking to a keen Social Engineer.
-The potential to harm a Politician’s public image is enough for them to be very wary of who they trust.
+Just like any other celebrity, the life of a politician is open to the public.
+This vast amount of public knowledge makes them ripe for the picking to a keen social engineer.
+The potential to harm a politician’s public image is enough for them to be very wary of who they trust.

 During the 2016 United States Presidential Elections, Mike Pence, was the victim of a malicious social engineering attack.
 As reported in the IndyStar, June 1, 2016, Mr. Pence’s personal email was hacked by a scammer asking for money.
 The fake email claimed the Pences had been attacked while on their way back to their hotel in the Philippines.
 The fake email claimed that although they were not hurt, their money, bank cards and mobile phone had been stolen.
 Impostor scams, such as this one, were the third most-common complaint reported last year to the Federal Trade Commission.